David Richter is the Republican nominee running to represent New Jersey’s Third Congressional District in the U.S. House of Representatives.

 David is the former Chief Executive Officer of Hill International, a New York Stock Exchange-listed global professional services firm that provides construction management services on building and infrastructure projects worldwide.
-He believes that the citizens of the Second District deserve a representative in Congress who will work hard for smaller government, lower taxes and secure borders, and who will fight to protect their constitutional rights.
+He believes that the citizens of the Third District deserve a representative in Congress who will work hard for smaller government, lower taxes and secure borders, and who will fight to protect their constitutional rights.

 A lifelong Republican, David grew up in and has spent most of his life living and working in South Jersey.
 He attended public schools in Willingboro and Cherry Hill and graduated from Cherry Hill High School East.